 Alum and ferric or ferrous salts are commonly used as coagulant and settling aids in both the water and wastewater industry.
-They are less corrosive, create less sludge, and are more popular with operators compared to lime.
+Alum is less corrosive than Ferric without drastic changes to pH, creates less sludge, and is more popular with operators when compared to lime which increases the pH.
 Alum is available in liquid or dry form, can be stored on site in steel or mild concrete, and has a near unlimited shelf life.

 Ferric chloride is similar although care is needed during handling because of corrosivity.
 If an industrial source is available such as waste pickle liquor, ferrous chloride or ferrous sulfate have been used for phosphorus removal.
 Ferrous forms should be added directly to aerobic reactors rather than to anaerobic reactors such as primary settling basins because the ferrous iron needs to oxidize to ferric iron for best results.

 The molar ratio of aluminum to phosphorus required for phosphorus removal ranges from about 1.38:1 for 75 percent removal, 1.72:1 for 85 percent removal, and 2.3:1 for 95 percent removal.

 For iron compounds, a ratio of about 1:1 is required, with a supplemental amount of iron (10 mg/L) added to satisfy the formation of hydroxide (WEF and ASCE, 1998).
-For additional removal of phosphorus with aluminum and iron salts, a ratio of between 2 and 6 parts metal salt to 1 part phosphorus may be required for adequate phosphorus removal.
+For additional removal of phosphorus with aluminum and iron salts, a ratio of between 2 and 6 parts metal salt to 1-part phosphorus may be required for adequate phosphorus removal.